mundruid/pandas-blog/README.md

 # Pandas

 Pandas data processing Jupyter notebook for blog post.
-Includes datasets from the [Kitsune Network Attack Dataset](https://www.kaggle.com/ymirsky/network-attack-dataset-kitsune).
+The datasets are taken from the [Kitsune Network Attack Dataset](https://www.kaggle.com/ymirsky/network-attack-dataset-kitsune).
+You will need to download the files: OS_Scan.pcap, SYN_Dos.pcap and export these to csvs.
+The Mirai csv is already included, the other two files were too large to be in the repo.

 ## Install dependencies